ansible/vscode-ansible/docs/development/project_structure.md

 The project is divided into two main parts:

-1. The vscode-ansible extention (client)
+1. The vscode-ansible extension (client)
 2. The ansible-language-server (server)

 Each part has its own package.json files, tests, and tsconfigs.
 This modularity helps in code navigation and development.